nrfconnect/Asset-Tracker-Template/docs/common/configuration.md

 | **`sample_interval`** | <ul><li>**In passthrough mode**: Not valid.</li><li>**In buffer mode**: Sample interval.</li></ul> | Seconds | 1 to 4294967295 | `CONFIG_APP_BUFFER_MODE_SAMPLING_INTERVAL_SECONDS` (default: 150)
 | **`buffer_mode`** | Storage mode control.
 Set to `true` for buffer mode or `false` for passthrough mode. | Boolean | true or false | `CONFIG_APP_STORAGE_INITIAL_MODE_PASSTHROUGH` (default) / `CONFIG_APP_STORAGE_INITIAL_MODE_BUFFER`

+Runtime configurations can be set through the cloud device shadow and will override the compile-time Kconfig defaults shown in the Static Configuration column.

 The complete device shadow structure is defined in the [CDDL](https://datatracker.ietf.org/doc/html/rfc8610) schema at `Asset-Tracker-Template/app/src/cbor/device_shadow.cddl`.
 This schema specifies all supported configuration parameters, commands, and their valid value ranges.

 ### Operation Modes